 This is the most popular type of contest KCBS sanctions.
-A Traditional Sanctioned Contest requires the teams to cook 4 meats (Chicken, Pork Ribs, Pork Butt, & Brisket).
-The cooking source at a Traditional Sanctioned Contest shall be of wood, wood pellets or charcoal.
+A Master Series Sanctioned Contest requires the teams to cook 4 meats (Chicken, Pork Ribs, Pork Butt, & Brisket).
+The cooking source at a Master Series Sanctioned Contest shall be of wood, wood pellets or charcoal.
 KCBS Rules and regulations apply.
-Traditional Sanctioned Contests are eligible for the American Royal and the Jack Daniels World Championship.
-In addition, all teams who participate in a Traditional Sanctioned Contest earn points towards the KCBS Team of the Year awards held each year at our annual banquet.
+Master Series Sanctioned Contests are eligible for the American Royal and the Jack Daniels World Championship.
+In addition, all KCBS team members who participate in a Master Series Sanctioned Contest earn points towards the KCBS Team of the Year awards held each year at our annual banquet.

 Click here to download the traditional sanctioning application PDF.

 For the Organizer who wants to have a unique barbeque experience a Competitor’s Series may be contest you are looking for.
 With a Competitors Series, the Organizer chooses the types of meats to be cooked, instead of the 4 standard meats used by KCBS.
 In addition, the Competitors Series contest allows for alternative heats sources.
 Traditional sanctioning fees and costs apply.
 The Competitors Series Contest is not eligible for the American Royal or the Jack Daniels World Championship.
 In addition, teams who participate in a Competitors Series Contest will not receive KCBS Team of the Year points.

 Click here to download the Competitors Series sanctioning application PDF.